Chymyst/chymyst-core/docs/chymyst-core.md

 `Chymyst Core` provides an embedded DSL for declarative concurrency in Scala.
 It follows the **chemical machine** paradigm and provides high-level, purely functional concurrency primitives used by the `Chymyst` framework.

-Currently, it compiles with Scala 2.11 and Scala 2.12 on Oracle JDK 8.
+Currently, it is tested with Scala 2.11 and Scala 2.12 on Oracle JDK 8.

 # Main structures